 At Wayside, we see everyone as a person to be met, not a problem to be solved.

 We are proud to have been providing unconditional love, care and support for people on and around the streets since 1964.

 Our door is open 7 days a week for all of our neighbours regardless of their circumstances.
-Through opportunities to connect, we see moments of transformation can and do happen, and they move people towards health and healing.What We Do
+Through opportunities to connect, we see that moments of transformation can and do happen, and that they move people towards health and healing.

-At the front desks, visitors find assistance with basic needs including showers, clothing, information and phone calls.
+At the front desk, visitors find assistance with basic needs including showers, clothing, information and phone calls.
 Our support workers and care coordinators also assist with applications, referrals linking visitors to agencies for housing, health, legal and financial support.
 They also facilitate in-reach clinics and service hubs.